Illustration of a stylized cute white dog on a yellow background with orange line work. Above it says "dog days of summer" in hand lettering.

 • Avoid the hottest times of the day by taking shorter walks in the early morning or after sunset.

-• Walk in shaded grassy areas; roads and sidewalks heat up in the sun and can burn paw pads.
+• Stay out of the sun and walk in shaded grassy areas.
+Roads and sidewalks can heat up and burn paw pads.

 • Never leave your dog alone in a parked car!
 Cars overheat within minutes to unsafe levels (even on mild days with windows open).